Search

 Shane Smeltz the Heart out of Melbourne

-A double from Shane Smeltz has given Perth Glory a perfect start to the A-League season with a 2-1 victory over Melbourne Heart.
+Shane Smeltz’s double has propelled Perth Glory to a strong start in the A-League with a 2-1 victory over Melbourne Heart.

-The win leaves the Glory and league leaders Brisbane Roar as the only teams with wins in their opening two matches of the season.
+This win positions the Glory alongside Brisbane Roar as the only teams with victories in their first two matches of the season.

-But good as Miller’s cross was, Smeltz was afforded way too much space between centre-half Matt Thompson and goalkeeper Nikola Roganovic to make his finish stick.
+Despite the quality of the cross from Miller, Smeltz was allowed too much space between centre-half Matt Thompson and goalkeeper Nikola Roganovic to convert his opportunity.

-“It’s great for the Glory to get two wins out of two.”
+“It’s fantastic for the Glory to have two wins out of two.”

-The Victory have just one point from their two matches this season – losing 1-0 to Adelaide United on Friday.
+The Victory have garnered just one point from their two matches this season, having lost 1-0 to Adelaide United on Friday.

-“Playing with fear – that’s what I certainly saw in the first half,” van ‘t Schip said.
+“Playing with fear—that’s what I observed in the first half,” van ‘t Schip reflected.

-“There was a kind of a fear in the team, not expressing themselves and feeling free to play.
+“There was a noticeable fear within the team, preventing them from expressing themselves and feeling free to play.

 P